Jaytecit/Jaylabs/README.md

 - If you add new tools that generate build outputs, extend `.gitignore` accordingly.

 ## License
-A license hasn’t been chosen yet.
+A license hasn't been chosen yet.
 Add one when you decide how you want others to use the code and assets (MIT is a common permissive option).
 Until then, assume all rights reserved.